privateprep/coding-space-website/src/pages/programs/fall.md

       **Build Friendships and Life Skills in a Supportive Setting**

-      Our weekly after-school coding classes combine unique coding challenges with STEM-based activities that get bodies and minds moving.
-Teachers utilize the Socratic teaching method to help students develop the power to solve problems, think critically, express themselves, and discover their innate potential.
+      Our weekly after-school coding classes combine unique coding challenges in Scratch, JavaScript, and more in a small student-to-teacher ratio that promises personalized attention.
+Teachers utilize the Socratic method to help students develop the power to solve problems, think critically, express themselves, and discover their innate potential.
     fgColor: "#9de2dd"
   - type: textAndImageBlock
     buttons: